Review Process and Criteria

-- Relevance: The paper is within the scope of the journal.
+- Relevance: The article is within the scope of the journal.

-- Theoretical framework: The theoretical framework is clearly presented and explained.
+- Framework: The theoretical/conceptual/empirical framework is clearly presented and explained.

 - Problem statement: The problem statement is clearly presented and explained.

-- Research question: The research question is clearly presented and explained.
+- Research questions: The research questions are clearly presented and explained.

 - Research methods: The research methods are appropriate and clearly presented.

-- Results: The results are adequately and clearly presented and discussed.
+- Results/findings/conclusions: The results/findings/conclusions are adequately and clearly presented and discussed.

 The reviewers recommend with an overall rating: